Updates to 10DLC compliance: prior texting opt-in & privacy statement

 What happens if an agency is considered non-compliant by TCR?

-TCR may mark businesses as non-compliant if they were unable to verify that the business obtains prior opt-in from consumers to send text messages.
+TCR may classify businesses as non-compliant if they were unable to verify that the business obtains prior opt-in from consumers to send text messages.
 HawkSoft’s texting provider has confirmed that they will not be blocking non-compliant businesses from sending text messages at this time.
 However, if a non-compliant agency has any issues or troubleshooting needs with text messages being delivered, our texting provider will not work on supporting the issue until the agency’s compliance issues are resolved.

 Please also be aware that the regulations may change at any time, and TCR (and subsequently our texting provider) could abruptly decide to block non-compliant businesses from sending text messages due to an audit or other circumstances.
-If TCR marks an agency as non-compliant, HawkSoft will contact the agency to obtain the any missing information or proof of compliance.
+If TCR classifies an agency as non-compliant, HawkSoft will contact the agency to obtain any missing information or proof of compliance.

 Add HawkSoft Text Messaging to your HawkSoft service today!